 A number of AEI scholars, past and present, have also been outspoken proponents of military action against Iran.
 In September 2007, for example, AEI held a forum that addressed Michael Ledeen's then-newly published book, The Iranian Time Bomb: The Mullah Zealots' Quest for Destruction.
 Among those speaking at the event were Ledeen (who was AEI's "Freedom Scholar"), Clifford May of the closely associated Foundation for Defense of Democracies, and former CIA head James Woolsey.
 Reporter Jim Lobe said of the book, "Judging by the excerpts that have been released to date, Ledeen's latest tract will be entirely predictable, although, in addition to emphasizing, as he has for much of the last several years, the urgent need to support and fund the [Iranian] regime's domestic opposition, he concludes that '[t]his presidential administration or the next will likely face a terrible choice: appease a nuclear Iran, or bomb it before their atomic weapons are ready to go.
 While a sad exclamation point at the end of nearly 30 years of failed policy, confrontation may be virtually inescapable.
 Like other ideological wars of the 20th century, this war will likely only end when one side has lost.'"

 According to Middle East analyst Gareth Porter, former AEI resident fellow Gerecht was "more aggressive than anyone else" in making the misleading argument "that Iraq's Shiites, liberated by U.S. military power, would help subvert the Iranian regime."
 In September 2005 testimony to the U.S. House Armed Services Committee, Gerecht argued that diplomacy with Tehran was a dead end.
-Pointing to the Clinton administration's efforts to "give peace a chance," which Gerecht said had included apologizing for "the supposedly bad behavior of the entire Western world toward Iran for the last 150 years," Gerecht argued, "American apologies in revolutionary clerical eyes mean only one thing—weakness.
+Pointing to the Clinton administration's efforts to "give peace a chance," which Gerecht purported had included apologizing for "the supposedly bad behavior of the entire Western world toward Iran for the last 150 years," Gerecht argued, "American apologies in revolutionary clerical eyes mean only one thing—weakness.
 And showing weakness to power-politic-loving Iranian clerics is not astute.
 This is 101 in Iranian political culture.
 Yet I'm willing to bet that most analysts dealing with Iran at the State Department and the CIA probably thought American soul-searching was a good thing, that the political elite in Tehran would respect us more."

 By late 2008, as the George W. Bush presidency was drawing to a close, the institute appeared to have second thoughts about its intimate association with hardline neoconservatives.
 In particular, three high-profile scholars—Michael Ledeen, Joshua Muravchik, and Reuel Marc Gerecht—appear to have been forced out of the think tank toward the end of the Bush's second term.
 All three were regarded as key proponents of the president's "war on terror" policies, including the invasion of Iraq and antagonism toward Iran, and each had been based at AEI for several years.